natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chi-To.md

 '''Pros:'''

-* Powerful 75 mm cannon, good penetration and very low shell drop-off.
+* Powerful 75 mm cannon, good penetration and very low shell drop-off
-* A very powerful tank at 4.3, can tackle all foes at its BR bracket.
 * Decent gun depression of -11°
-* Ammo in the turret can be emptied by carrying 15 less ammo.
+* Ammo in the turret can be emptied by carrying 15 less shells
-* Decent top armour, enough to resist strafing aircraft weapons.
+* Decent roof armour, enough to resist strafing aircraft weapons

 '''Cons:'''

-* Atrocious optics
-* Armour is average and mostly flat and unangled, like the Panzer IV.
+* Armour is average and mostly flat and unangled
-* The Chi-To is asymmetric and is a large tank, it is difficult to hide from enemies.
+* Large size can make the Chi-To easier to spot
-* Reload rate quite slow.
+* Average reloading rate
-* Angling front armour can expose the 50 mm hull cheek armour.
+* Angling front armour can expose the 50 mm hull cheek armour
-* Very hard to turn on the spot, especially when stock.
+* Relatively low stock mobility

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->